jpforcioli/github_howto_jsonrpc_api/011_alternative_fortimanager_api.rst

       .. note::

-         - ``username`` and ``secretkey`` refer to a declared FortiManager administrator and the corresponding password
+         - ``username`` and ``secretkey`` refer to a declared FortiManager administrator and the corresponding password.
+         - The ``content-type`` header is mandatory.

    .. tab-item:: RESPONSE: